 African cichlid fishes

-Cichlids of the African rift lakes are an incredibly speciose group that express an immense diversity of social and reproductive behaviours.
-This is especially true for the fishes of Lake Tanganyika.
-These species represent a very precious and powerful system in which I test theories about the evolution of sociality, the conflicts that arise from group-living, and the mating system implications of parentage loss.
+Cichlids of the African Great Lakes are an incredibly speciose group that express an immense diversity of social and reproductive behaviours.
+This is especially true for the cichlid fishes of Lake Tanganyika.
+These species offer a very precious and powerful system in which to test theories about social evolution, as well as the expression of different mating tactics (such as males either court and pair-bond with females, or coercively cuckold to steal fertilizations from other males)

 Example publications: